umd-ischool-inst326/inst326/README.md

 ## Add Content

-If you would like to add a module you will need to clone the repository:
+If you would like to add or modify a module you will need to clone the repository:

     git clone https://github.com/umd-ischool-inst326/inst326/
     cd inst326/modules

-Then copy the module template:
+If adding a new module you can copy the module template:

     cp -r template my_new_module